redavillm/arinet_task/README.md

 # To do list.

-A simple task list, written using React 18, TypeScript, backend endpoint on json-server.
+A simple task list, written using React 18, TypeScript.

 ## Scripts

-To start the project you need to run the following scripts:
+To start the project you need to run the following script:

-### `npm run server`

-Runs the app data base located in the file db.json.\
-Runs on 3005 port.
-You can run [http://localhost:3005/data](http://localhost:3005/data) to view data base data it in the browser.

 ### `npm run start`